 🩺 Clinical Features

-- 📉 May present with a recent decline in school performance.
+- 📉 May present with an unexplained decline in school performance or “daydreaming” reported by teachers/parents.

-- 🔁 Frequency: can be dozens to hundreds daily.
+- 🔁 Frequency: can occur dozens to hundreds of times per day.

 🔎 Investigations